 Things are looking up for fish in the Potomac River.

-Our latest Potomac report card, released this spring, found that pollution is down, water quality is improving, and the river now supports healthy populations of shad, white perch, and striped bass.
+Pollution is down, water quality is improving, and the river now supports healthy populations of shad, white perch, and striped bass.
 In fact, the Potomac is one of the few places along the East Coast where shad populations are exceeding restoration goals.

 But it’s not all good news.
 The Potomac is also home to a growing number of invasive fish.
 These non-native species pose a threat to the native and naturalized fish populations that are just now making a comeback.

 The most troublesome invasive fish in the Potomac are snakeheads and blue catfish.
 Both of these species have been in our river for a while - and scientists say they are here to stay - but they’ve both been making headlines lately.

 Due to record levels of precipitation in the past year, blue catfish are expanding their range and reaching record sizes.
 Since they have a voracious and varied diet (which includes popular local species like blue crab), many are worried they’ll out-compete native fish.